Contemporary art and curatorship

 Applications, Fees and Arrival Information

-The Call for Applications with details on fees and on the application process will be available on this webpage.
+The Call for Applications with details on fees and on the application process is available on this webpage.

 Any information on pre-departure, accommodation and our campus will be made available at the same webpage as above.